RyleZamayla/python-simple-distance-calculator/README.md

    - View ranked results sorted by distance

 4. **Manage Addresses**
-   - Select and remove individual addresses with "❌ Remove Selected"
+   - Select and remove individual addresses with "✖ Remove"
-   - Clear all addresses with "🗑️ Clear All"
+   - Clear all addresses with "🗑 Clear All"
    - Previously calculated addresses use cached data for instant recalculation

+5. **Work with Results**
+   - Click on individual cells, drag to select ranges, or click column headers
+   - Use Ctrl+A to select all results
+   - Press Ctrl+C to copy selected cells or all results
+   - Right-click for context menu with copy options
+   - Filter results by clicking checkboxes (Found, Cached, Broad, Not Found)

+6. **Toggle Theme**
+   - Click the theme toggle button in the top-right corner
+   - Switch between light and dark modes for comfortable viewing

 ### Example Input Formats